 - Log the session to a file: Ctrl-a H - Many more commands... see 'man screen'

 - You can also have more screen sessions.
 From another terminal window (not inside screen) type screen again.
 To see a list of screen session: screen -list.
 It will also show if they are attached (open somewhere) or detached.
 You can only reconnect to detached screen sessions.
 If more then one screen session, type 'screen -r screenname' (where screenname is something like: 4707.pts-14.ocean).
 If you want to reconnect to a screen that is attached somewhere, you can force it to detach and then reconnect by typing: 'screen -D -r screenname'.
+You can also set the screen name to something more userfriendly with the '-S' option.
+Example: start screen as 'screen -S model1'.
+You can reconnect to is with 'screen -r model1'.
 Again see the man pages for more options.